 But you don’t have to spring for club access to enjoy the race from the grandstands -- or to take advantage of the many levels of hospitality the organization puts on offer.
 Catered meals, complimentary bar service, and sparkling-clean private restrooms await at many ticket levels, as well as shaded, covered seating with TV monitors to make sure you don’t miss a single mile.

-	The practice race will take place on Friday, November 1, 2019, and the qualifying race will proceed on Saturday, November 2.
-Finally, on Sunday, November 3, qualifiers will duke it out for the championship position, powering up the signature 133-foot climb into Turn 1, where they’ll pull almost four time the force of gravity before heading into their second turn and a series of high-speed corners.
+The practice races will take place on Friday (Oct.
+22) and Saturday (Oct.
+23) The qualifying race will proceed on Saturday after the practice races.
+Finally, on Sunday, October 24, qualifiers will duke it out for the championship position, powering up the signature 133-foot climb into Turn 1, where they’ll pull almost four time the force of gravity before heading into their second turn and a series of high-speed corners.
 Strap in for a thrilling ride!

 9201 Circuit of the Americas Boulevard, Austin, Texas 78617

 There’s a reason car racing and campers go hand in hand -- there’s nothing quite like sleeping, eating, and having your morning coffee trackside in the comfort of your very own motorhome or travel trailer.
 (Psst: Don’t have one of your own quite yet?
 No worries!
 RVshare is chock-full of attractive and reliable RV rentals for you to peruse, whether you fly in and rent on-site or rent in your area and drive to the venue.)